 Though his parents once lived in the countryside in Mexico, Juan Martinez grew up in crowded Los Angeles, barely noticing the earth and sky that was masked by the concrete and smog.
-Six years ago, when Martinez was fifteen, his science teacher proposed he earn extra credit and raise his failing grade by joining the school's ecology club.
-He found he liked working in the school garden, which led to a trip to the Teton Science Schools, in Wyoming's Grand Teton National Park.
+Six years ago, when Martinez was 15, his science teacher proposed that he earn extra credit and raise his failing grade by joining the school’s ecology club.
+He liked working in the school garden, which led to a trip to Teton Science Schools, in Wyoming’s Grand Teton National Park.
 It changed his life.

-But nature is exactly what's missing from the lives of many urban and suburban and even rural American children and teens, according to San Diego journalist Richard Louv.
-In his book Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder, Louv presents evidence that American children are losing a vital aspect of healthy development as they spend increasingly less time riding bikes, climbing trees, fishing, or doing much of anything outdoors.
+Nature is exactly what’s missing from the lives of many urban and suburban and even rural American children and teens, according to San Diego journalist Richard Louv.
+In his book Last Child in the Woods: Saving Our Children From Nature-Deficit Disorder, Louv presents evidence that American children are losing a vital aspect of healthy development as they spend increasingly less time riding bikes, climbing trees, fishing, or doing much of anything outdoors.

-"The average child thirty years ago was spending four to five hours a day outdoors, while the child today is spending almost all that time inside -- including nearly six and a half hours a day with electronics," says Kevin Coyle, vice president for education at the National Wildlife Federation.
+“The average child 30 years ago was spending four to five hours a day outdoors, while the child today is spending almost all that time inside—including nearly six and a half hours a day with electronics,” says Kevin Coyle, vice president for education at the National Wildlife Federation.
 Recently, Mike Lee, director of community programs for the Golden Gate National Parks Conservancy, based in San Francisco, discovered that children of agricultural workers in nearby Monterey County had never seen the ocean, located a mile from their homes.

 As families have increasingly stayed inside in recent decades, behavioral scientists have shown that children and teens are less stressed, and physically and emotionally healthier, when they are regularly exposed to nature.
-Scientists at Cornell University found that children who have more contact with nature -- even a view of something green from their bedrooms -- experience less stress than those with less contact.
-At the University of Illinois, scientists found that children as young as five who engaged with plants and nature showed reduced signs of attention deficit hyperactivity disorder.
+Scientists at Cornell University found that children who have more contact with nature—even a view of something green from their bedrooms—experience less stress than those with less contact.
+At the University of Illinois, scientists found that children as young as 5 who engaged with plants and nature showed reduced signs of attention deficit hyperactivity disorder.

 Pediatricians warn parents that low academic achievement and obesity are linked to hours spent indoors watching television.
 Louv says he has been “bombarded” by emails from parents who agree that their kids are nature deprived, and who vow to send them out to play.